damianhakert/damianhakert.github.io/source/_posts/2016-03-31-shared-runners.markdown

-The above script will configure GitLab to always run your tests on shared runners, and run deployments only on your specific runner, registered with tag `my_private_runner`.
+The above script will configure GitLab to always run your tests on shared runners, and run deployments only on your specific runner, registered with a `my_private_runner` tag.

 ## What has changed

-Previously runners were configured to always start the `mysql`, `postgres`, `redis` and `mongodb`.
+Previously, runners were configured to always start the `mysql`, `postgres`, `redis`, and `mongodb` services.
-We are aware that most of our users don't need to use any of these services.
+However, we are aware that most of our users don't need to use all (or even any) of these services, and have removed them from the default configuration.

-Thus we are removing hard dependency on them.
-This can lead to scenario where your builds start to fail.
-Modify your `.gitlab-ci.yml` and add the services required by your application:
+If your builds _do_ require one or more of these services, your builds may start to fail unexpectedly.
+Modify your `.gitlab-ci.yml` file to add the services required by your application:

 ```
 services: